 If capital is not an income-producing factor and personal services produce the business income, the 30% rule does not apply.
 The entire amount of business income is earned income.

 Example.
 You and Lou Green are management consultants and operate as an equal partnership in performing services outside the United States.
 Because capital is not an income-producing factor, all the gross income from the partnership is considered earned income.

 Trade or business-corporation.
-The treatment of income from a corporation is not the same as the treatment of income from a sole proprietorship or partnership.
+Income from a corporation is not treated the same as income from a sole proprietorship or partnership.
 The salary you receive from a corporation is earned income only if it represents a reasonable allowance as compensation for services you perform for the corporation.
 Any amount over what is considered a reasonable salary is not earned income.